Dinosaurs in Jurassic Park: Rexy

+The Lost World

 A Tyrannosaurus family is featured in The Lost World: Jurassic Park.
 The original T. rex animatronic from the first film was reused for the sequel, and Winston's team also built a second adult.
 The animatronics were built from head to mid-body, while full body shots were created through CGI.
 The animatronics weighed nine tons each and cost $1 million apiece.

 Michael Lantieri, the film's special effects supervisor, said, "The big T. rex robot can pull two Gs of force when it's moving from right to left.
 If you hit someone with that, you'd kill them.
 So, in a sense, we did treat the dinosaurs as living, dangerous creatures".
 The animatronics were used for a scene in which the dinosaurs smash their heads against a trailer, causing authentic damage to the vehicle rather than using computer effects.
 As part of this sequence, an 80-foot track was built into the sound stage floor, allowing the T. rexes to be moved backward and forward.

 The T. rexes could not be moved from their location on the sound stage, so new sets had to be built around the animatronics as filming progressed.
 Animatronics were primarily used for a scene in which the T. rexes kill the character Eddie, with the exception of two CGI shots: when the animals emerge from the forest and when they tear Eddie's body in half.
-Otherwise, animatronics were used for shots in which the animals tear the vehicle apart to get to Eddie.
-Filming the scene with the animatronics required close collaboration with a stunt coordinator.
+One scene with the animatronics involved the dinosaurs tearing a vehicle apart to get to Eddie; this required close collaboration with a stunt coordinator.
 An animatronic T. rex was also used in scenes depicting the deaths of Dr. Robert Burke and Peter Ludlow.

-As in the novel The Lost World, a baby T. rex is also depicted in the film adaptation, through two different practical versions, including a remote-controlled version for the actors to carry.
-A second, hybrid version was operated by hydraulics and cables; this version was used during a scene in which the dinosaur lies on an operating table while a cast is set on its broken leg.
+As in the novel The Lost World, a baby T. rex is also depicted in the film adaptation, through two different practical models, including a remote-controlled version for the actors to carry.
+A second, hybrid version was operated by hydraulics and cables; this one was used during a scene in which the dinosaur lies on an operating table while a cast is set on its broken leg.
 Weeks before filming began, Spielberg decided to change the ending to have an adult T. rex rampage through San Diego looking for its baby, saying, "We've gotta do it.
 It's too fun not to".